Who Is the Woman on the New Quarter? Celebrating Pioneering Women on U.S. Currency

 Where to Find the New Quarters

-The new quarters are being distributed by the U.S. Mint and can be found in general circulation.
+The new quarters are distributed by the U.S. Mint and can be found in general circulation.
 They are also available for purchase in special collector’s sets through the U.S. Mint’s website, where individuals can buy the quarters in both uncirculated and proof conditions.
 These sets are popular among numismatists and history enthusiasts alike.

 Conclusion: A Celebration of Women’s Contributions

-The American Women Quarters Program is a historic initiative that celebrates the achievements of women who have shaped American history.
+The American Women Quarters Program is a historic initiative celebrating the achievements of women who have shaped American history.
 By featuring women like Maya Angelou, Sally Ride, Wilma Mankiller, Nina Otero-Warren, and Anna May Wong, the U.S. Mint is promoting a more inclusive narrative of the nation’s past.
 These quarters serve as a reminder of the diverse contributions that women have made—and continue to make—in all areas of society.

 As these quarters enter circulation, they carry with them the stories of courage, innovation, and leadership, inspiring future generations to recognize and honor the impact of women in American history.
+For more information on the impact of women throughout history, you may want to read Will Women Have To Register For The Draft?.